PeterMitrano/GATech-Research/ReadMe.md

  - Something has blocked it's path, and we're not sure if it's temporary or permanent.
    - Cases where there is _no_ other possible path
    - or when the other path is really long.

+So deep learning might be able to help us determine what kinds of obstacles are temporary, and which ones are permanent.
+But that sounds really hard.
+I'm not sure which inputs we'd use.
+For instance, it would be cool if seeing orange traffic cones or signs could indicate construction.
+But in that case, wouldn't it be way easier to just have a special sign that the robot can read that indicates "construction", so then we'd know not to wait.
+So we could turn this into a computer vision project about determining if obstacles are temporary, but that sounds really hard.
+I feel like I need to know more about the failure cases we're trying to handle.